senseye-inc/senseye-ios-sdk-public/README.md

 2) Log levels control which category of logs are emitted.
 There are two methods to define log levels: The `dynamicLogLevel` variable is changeable at runtime and set inline with code.
 The level definable at build time is in the `GCC_PREPROCESSOR_DEFINITIONS` build setting.
 There you can add a `DD_LOG_LEVEL` defined to the desired log level.
 Both levels have a default of `DDLogLevelAll`.

+If you would like to incorporate Firebase crashyltics logs for calls from the SDK, please add your `GoogleService-Info` file to the top level of the project, and set `shouldUseFirebaseLogging = true` in the SDK initialization constructor.